Eating healthy and traveling can be a challenge, but in San Diego, it is almost effortless.

 My husband Bill and I recently made our first trip to California and had an amazing time exploring the relaxing and beautiful coast and eating lots of delicious and energizing food.

 Check out my top picks below for places to try the next time you’re in sunny San Diego!
-I’ll give you more details about the vibe, what we ate, and what you have to try if you go there.
-Here’s the short list (in no particular order).
+I will give you more details about the vibe, what we ate, and what you have to try if you go there.
+Here is the short list (in no particular order).

 - Vitality Tap